 Accelerated Pathway Cohorts

 Accelerated Pathway Cohorts are designed to meet the needs of busy adults and working parents who thought the completion of a college degree was only a dream.
 This makes it possible for learners to take advantage of two key methods of acceleration: shorter-length courses and credit for prior learning.
-Degrees and certificates are offered in Associate of Science in Teaching, Civil Engineering, Computer Accounting, Culinary Arts, Early Childhood Education, Heath Records Specialist, Industrial Maintenance, Medical Insurance Coding & Reimbursement, and 41-hr General Education.
+Degrees and certificates are offered in Associate of Science in Teaching, Civil Engineering, Computer Accounting, Early Childhood Education, Heath Records Specialist, Industrial Maintenance, Medical Insurance Coding & Reimbursement, Welding, and 41-hr General Education.

 Traditional Path Cohorts

 Traditional path cohorts allow students to complete their degree together on a traditional block schedule of classes.
 Students move through their major as a unified group, which encourages students to collaborate and learn from each other over the course of the program.
 Traditional Path Cohort Programs foster long-lasting relationships that extend beyond the classroom and provide opportunities for networking and social interactions.
 Degrees and certificates are offered in Associate of Science in Teaching and Industrial Automation.

 If you have experience in subjects offered by Pellissippi State, you may be able to gain credit for what you've already learned.
 It's called Prior Learning Assessment (PLA) and can be achieved through various methods.